alphawaseem/WebOptimization/README.md

  1. Minify all html,css,js files
  2. Configured my server to deliver compressed files to the browser
- 3. Added nd configured .htaccess file to root of the website to cache the files
+ 3. Added and configured .htaccess file to root of the website to cache the files
  4. Optimized and compressed images
  5. Removed rendered blocking css and js files
  6. Refactored code to remove layout trashing when page is scrolled and pizza's are resized